zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 Each appobject has a selector, that is used to compute how well the object fits a given context.
 The better the object fits the context, the higher the score.

-CubicWeb provides a set of basic selectors that may be parametrized.
-Selectors can be combined with the binary operators `&` and `|` to build more complex selector that can be combined too.
+|cubicweb| provides a set of basic selectors that may be parametrized.
+Selectors
+can be combined with the binary operators `&` and `|` to build more complex selector that can be combined too.